megnergit/mecanum-buggy-esp32-e4/README.md

 ![Uplaod](./images/upload-1.png)

 **NOTE!**

-There are two types of USB mini-B cable (the interface to ESP32).
+There are two types of USB mini-B cables (the interface to ESP32 from the laptop).
 One transmits data and power, and the other only power.
-The latter cannot be used to to write Arduino program on to ESP32 chip.
+The latter cannot be used to write  Arduino program on to ESP32 chip.
 Two cables look exactly the same.
 Use the one that is "known" to be a data cable.
-Otherwise one can easily [waste a day](https://github.com/megnergit/AWS_IoT_ESP32_E2)
+Otherwise one can easily [waste a day](https://github.com/megnergit/AWS_IoT_ESP32_E2).

-If the arm of SG90 motor waves (= go to 180 deg and then back to 0, and repeat the move forever), the system is working fine.
+After uploading the code, if SG90 motor started to wave its arm to 180 deg and then back to 0 deg, and repeat the move forever, the system is working fine.

 ---
 ## Operate SG90 servo motor over WiFi

 ## Code

 The wiring is the same.
 Note,

 1. Authentication information is stored in ```secrets.h```.
-2. ```secrets.h``` is not commited, but please edit your ```secrets_example.h``` to suit your WiFi.
+2. ```secrets.h``` is not committed, but please edit your ```secrets_example.h``` to suit your WiFi.

 The directory structure is so far as follows.